Abulkosim/fleeknote-backend/PLAN.md

-# FleetNote - Minimalist Note-Taking Application
+# FleekNote - Minimalist Note-Taking Application

 ## Overview
 A fast, minimalistic web-based note-taking application that provides a native app-like experience.
 The focus is on simplicity, speed, and reliability for quick notes and blog posts.